KotlecikzZiemniaczkami/wallpaper_changer_the_great/README.md

 You should also change marked places in Email class with Your personal data (as commants says).

 The next step is You should make a .exe file using "one file" option in autopytoexe and add it to autostart.
-### If You are not an administrator, program will not work!
+### If You are not an administrator, program will not be working properly!
 ### This app works only on Windows!

 ## Usage